Updated: Sep 12

 1. Open the invoice, on the head of the invoice, choose the Allowance for Doubtful Account

 2. In case the invoice was paid partially, continue to open its payment and move to Allowance for Doubtful Account.
-This could help you remain your invoice as partially paid and not create an unapplied payment.
+This could help you keep your invoice as partially paid and not create an unapplied payment.

 1. Choose Customers, then Create Credit Memos/ Refunds

 2. Use the Bad Debt Item with the written-off amount